-We argue that popular deep RL algorithms can be viewed as iterative optimization algorithms where the loss function being minimized can change per iteration.
-Note that this is true even given a fixed replay buffer.
-To this end, first recall that the DQN algorithm~\citep{mnih2015human} decouples the learning parameters into two set of parameters: the target parameters $\theta$, and the optimization (or online) parameters $w$ that are adjusted at each step.
+We argue that many deep RL algorithms can be viewed as iterative optimization algorithms where the loss function being minimized changes per iteration.
+To this end, we first recall that the DQN algorithm~\citep{mnih2015human} decouples the learning parameters into two sets of parameters: the target parameters $\theta$, and the optimization (or online) parameters $w$ that are adjusted at each step.
 DQN updates these two parameters in iterations.
 More specifically, each iteration is comprised of an initial step, $w^{t,0} =\theta^t$, performing multiple updates with a fixed $\theta^t$:

-and then a synchronization of the two learning parameters, $\theta^{t+1}\leftarrow w^{t,K}$, prior to moving to the next iteration $t+1$ where updates are performed using $\theta^{t+1}$.
+The agent then synchronizes the two learning parameters, $\theta^{t+1}\leftarrow w^{t,K}$, prior to moving to the next iteration $t+1$ where updates are performed using $\theta^{t+1}$.
 Here $K$ is a hyper-parameter whose value is commonly set to 8000 for DQN and its successors~\cite{rainbow}.

 Observe that the effect of changing the optimization parameters $w$ on $\max_{a'} q(s',a';\theta^{t})$ is ignored during gradient computation despite the fact that an implicit dependence exists due to synchronization.
-In fact, the update cannot be written as the gradient of any loss function that only takes a single parameter as input~\citep{maei2011gradient}, and that the objective function being minimized here must be comprised of two separate inputs $w$ and $\theta$.
-We now define:
+In fact, the update cannot be written as the gradient of any loss function that only takes a single parameter as input~\citep{maei2011gradient}.
+However, this update can be written as the gradient of a function with two input parameters.
+To illustrate this, we now define:

 where $\mathcal{B}$ is the experience replay buffer containing the agent's environmental interactions.
 Observe that the update (\ref{eq:DQN}) could be thought of as performing gradient descent using $\nabla_w H$ on a single sample $\langle s,a,r,s' \rangle$ where $\nabla_w H$ is the partial gradient of $H$ with respect to $w$.
 Therefore, by viewing the $K$ gradient steps as a rough approximation of exactly minimizing $H$ with respect to the optimization parameters $w$, we can write this iterative process as: